16 Things You Can Steal From Cruise Ships Without Getting Into Trouble

 Conclusion: Leave the Towels, Take the Memories

 At the end of the day, the best souvenirs are the memories you make on the ship.
-Yes, fluffy towels and plush bathrobes provide a luxurious experience.
-But the little mementos like pens, cruise cards, and postcards will be the best reminders of your adventure at sea.
+Sure, fluffy towels and plush bathrobes offer a touch of luxury, but it’s the quirky little mementos—like pens, cruise cards, and postcards—that will truly remind you of your adventures at sea.

 Related articles: